 Qualifications for Permit: The purpose of this provision is to state basic actions to be taken by an applicant to be qualified to receive a food service permit from the Health Authority.
 The applicant must be the owner of the food service establishment or an appointed officer of the legal owner of the food service establishment.
 The applicant must agree to allow the Health Authority access to the food service establishment in order for the Health Authority to conduct inspections and investigations as mandated by the Chapter or applicable Laws.
-The owner or office of the legal owner must provide complete information concerning the proposed food service stablishment as requested by the Health Authority.
+The owner or office of the legal owner must provide complete information concerning the proposed food service establishment as requested by the Health Authority.
+Furthermore, the owner or office of the legal owner shall provide evidence of satisfactory compliance with the provisions of this Chapter through the achievement of a score of at least an 80 or above on the initial or permitting inspection with no violations of Risk Factor Public Health Intervention items and/or imminent health hazards.
 Finally, all assessed fees for services must be remitted in regards to the proposed food service establishment as recommended by the County Board of Health and authorized by the County Commission in which the proposed establishment will be located.